wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

 4. Import lexicon data (optional)

-   `developer$ sh import.sh <APPDIR>`
+   `developer$ sh import.sh <LEXDATA-GIT> <APPDIR>`

-   Imports lexicon data for Swedish, Norwegian, US English and a small test file for Arabic.
+   Imports lexicon data for Swedish, Norwegian, US English and a small test file for Arabic from the lexdata repository.
+If the `<LEXDATA-GIT>` folder doesn't exist, it will be downloaded from github.

 ## III.
 Start the lexicon server